otoolep/hraftd/README.md

 You can read the value for a key like so:

 `curl -XGET localhost:11002/key/foo`

-A simple system like hraftd makes it easy to study Raft in general, and Hashicorp's implementation in particular.

 ## Running hraftd
 Starting and running a hraftd cluster is easy.
 Download hraftd like so: